-- Hiring Academic Interventionists to support instruction in the classroom, and provide targeted support to small groups of students and one to one support, including executing on ELA intervention strategies during the REACH block.
+- Enhance & Expand MTSS Structure and Systems (various sub-actions and strategies).
+The focus on building out our MTSS framework will improve our services to our unduplicated students, through the identification and implementation of interventions for these student groups. - Hiring Academic Interventionists to support instruction in the classroom, and provide targeted support to small groups of students and one to one support, including executing on ELA intervention strategies during the REACH block.
 These are additional FTE relative to previous years in order to support the execution of our MTSS framework, and their work with low income and english learners will be prioritized.
-In addition, the amount of time spent in direct support and the strategies used that will be targeted towards individual students, will improve and increase services. - School will continue to staff an English Language Development specialist to provide designated instruction and teacher support for integrated ELD.
-This strategy will support our English Learners through direct support and through the work that the ELD specialist does through PD and coaching of teachers.
+In addition, the amount of time spent in direct support and the strategies used that will be targeted towards individual students, will improve and increase services.

-- School will assess students using standardized assessments to identify, monitor, and adjust supports for implementation of ELD curricula and ELA strategies.
-The data from these assessments is critical in providing information to our MTSS teams, ELD specialist, and teachers to ensure students receive the right supports.
-Data analysis that we use in educlimber and other tools will highlight EL student progress (including ELPAC data). - Teachers and staff will attend and engage in differentiated PD each Wednesday, which may include lesson support, curriculum support, cross-grade collaboration time, as well as a focus on implementing ELD strategies. this focus on ELD strategies is meant to support building instructional skills for all of our teachers to support english learners and those RFEP who have transitioned recently.
-This is an added focus relative to previous years. - School will hire and train a Dean of Students & Campus Supervisor to support the implementation of our multi-tiered intervention strategies.
-The Dean of Students & Campus Supervisor work directly with students, and will also support teachers and other staff to equip them with strategies that will help students feel safe, motivated, and challenged in classrooms and around campus.
-This action will increase both the capacity/FTE directed towards this work, and also more efficiently direct the time and strategies used by these roles within the context of an MTSS framework (team, shared interventions, action plan).
+- Hiring a reading specialist to provide support to teachers in setting up reading groups and interventions for students, and to work with Academic Interventionists to provide Tier 2 Support to students who need additional support. - School will continue to staff an English Language Development specialist to provide designated instruction and teacher support for integrated ELD.
+This strategy will support our English Learners through direct support and through the work that the ELD specialist does through PD and coaching of teachers. - Teachers and staff will attend and engage in differentiated PD each Wednesday, which may include lesson support, curriculum support, cross-grade collaboration time, as well as a focus on implementing ELD strategies. this focus on ELD strategies is meant to support building instructional skills for all of our teachers to support english learners and those RFEP who have transitioned recently.
+This is an added focus relative to previous years. - Assistant Principals work directly with students, and will also support teachers and other staff to equip them with strategies that will help students feel safe, motivated, and challenged in classrooms and around campus.
+This action will more efficiently direct the time and strategies used by these roles within the context of an MTSS framework (team, shared interventions, action plan).
 Our low income students will be a primary focus given the data that shows higher suspension and referral rates. - Partnership with the City Peace Project to provide support services to students through personal mentorship that emphasizes essential disciplinary skills, fosters consistent accountability, and instills character defining values in students.
 This is a resource that similar to the previous action, will be principally directed towards our low income students given our data.
-It will be an additional resource to provide positive coaching support for our students, many of which are from the subgroups mentioned.
+It will be an additional resource to provide positive coaching support for our students, many of which will be amongst the subgroups indicated.